 Wisconsin coroner: 6 killed in rural house fire

 PICKEREL, Wis.
-(AP) — Authorities in Wisconsin say six people have died in a house fire in the northeastern part of the state.
+(AP) — Authorities say six people, including four children, have died in a house fire in a small Wisconsin town.

+The Langlade County Sheriff's Office says the fire was reported about 6:23 a.m.
+Tuesday in a multifamily home in Pickerel.

-Langlade County Coroner Larry Shadlick says two adults and four children died in the fire Tuesday in the small town of Pickerel.
-Shadlick says two others escaped the blaze.
+Langlade County Coroner Larry Shadlick says the victims were a 34-year-old woman, a 32-year-old man, a 10-month-old girl, a 1½-year-old girl, a 3-year-old boy and a 7-year-old boy.
+Shadlick says two other people escaped.

 View Comments